sercankulcu/sercankulcu.github.io/_posts/2018-08-14-popular-questions-about-software.md

 <b>Maintenance:</b> After the software has been deployed, it must be maintained to fix bugs and make updates as needed.

-Software development is a complex and constantly evolving field, and it requires a strong understanding of computer science and programming concepts.
-It is an essential part of modern computing and is used to create a wide range of software programs for a variety of purposes.

 What are the benefits of using software?
 -----

-Software is an essential component of modern computing, and it provides a wide range of benefits to users.
-Some of the key benefits of using software include:

 <b>Increased productivity:</b> Software can automate tasks and processes, allowing users to complete tasks more efficiently and in less time.